-During our trip to Surf Snowdonia we took some time away from the surf lagoon to explore more of the area of adventure in Snowdonia, which includes the largest zip zone in the world, with over 8km of zip lines set among the Llechwedd slate quarries at Blaenau Ffestiniog, Llechwedd Slate Caverns‘ with its underground tours, and Bounce Below, a series of huge trampolines one above the other, connected by slides and ladders and lit by psychedelic, multi-coloured lights – the kids version is Junior Bounce.
-The area is also famous for Wales largest mountain Snowdon, wonderful walks and the Ffestiniog Railway which departs Blaenau Ffestiniog before making its way to Porthmadog.
+During our trip to Surf Snowdonia we took some time away from the surf lagoon to see the rest of the area.
+The area is famous for Wales largest mountain Snowdon, wonderful walks and the Ffestiniog Railway which departs Blaenau Ffestiniog before making its way to Porthmadog.
 We managed to do an awful lot of this in our jam packed 3 days!

 We decided to go on the Ffestiniog Railway mainly because my friend who I was away with used to visit this area of North Wales every year with her family when she was growing up and she had very fond memories of taking the steam train down to Porthmadog for the day and spending the day on the beach.

 The day we visited wasn’t exactly beach weather, despite it being August, more a rain coats and wellies day, but it didn’t put us off for one second.
 We were in Snowdonia after all and all you need is the right clothes.

 So we put our waterproofs on and headed down to the railway.
 The kids were bemused I think more than anything at the sight of the train and the steam coming from the front.
 There was lots of Thomas the Tank Engine references and Chuggington discussions.

 We wandered down the platform (past lots of people taking photos of trains and spotting numbers on them) and found the ticket office.
 We were excitedly given complimentary first class tickets and so we made our way down the line of carriages to the front of the train.